solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 Another option is to use the
 [anchor_client crate](https://docs.rs/anchor-client/latest/anchor_client/) which
 interacts with Solana programs written in Anchor via RPC.
-Alternatively, consider writing on-chain programs in Rust, and off-chain clients in JS/TS.
+Alternatively, consider writing onchain programs in Rust, and off-chain [clients in JS/TS](https://solana.com/de/docs/clients/javascript-reference).

 ## Wrap Up